Business process outsourcing in the Philippines: Dedicated development center

 This is primarily used in business cases when there are hanging requirements.
 In this specific model it could be used for some long-term goals for developing technology or software.
 This is preferred when resource requirements are lower in the outsourced country than the home country, hence developing a comparative advantage.
 The customers (multinational firms) are charged for fixed fees, which are the wages of full-time employees.

 Captive markets

 This setup is preferred when core or crucial business activities are needed to be run at cheaper costs.
 The rationale for employing such a setup is to cater to long-term strategic plans involving high managerial control.
 In this case there are two major ways of setting up a captive market: these are the DIY or 'Start From Scratch' model and the Build-Operate-Transfer model.
 This way, the business practices and operations are still run within and by the firm, which mitigates risk of disclosure of sensitive information.
-In the Philippines there are examples of these setups, including American Express, JP Morgan, Wells Fargo and the currently-growing Capital One, which are all United States-based multinational companies.
+In the Philippines there are examples of these setups, including Citi, American Express, JP Morgan, Wells Fargo and the currently-growing Capital One, which are all United States–based multinational companies.